alexKleider/debk/README.md

 Any user of **debk.py** must of course have read/write privileges.
 A **debk.d** directory is provided for use as a template.

-Journal entry can be automated using redirection as described in the file **how2input**.
+Journal entry can be automated using redirection or, more conveniently, an input file, as described in the file **how2input**.
 Further automation can be done using a bash script as demonstrated in **k15.sh**.

+The project was inspired by the book keeping needs of a group (Kazan15) taking a wilderness canoe trip on the Kazan River, Nunavit, Canada.
+The soft ware includes facilities specialized for this group.
+The accompanying 'explanation' file provides details.